 Living Stipend and Tuition

-As part of the program, you will receive a stipend in the amount of $38,800.
+As part of the program, you will receive a stipend.
 The stipend is distributed over the course of your residency.
 The funds are intended to cover living costs and tuition while you are in school and completing your residency.
 For more detailed information on tuition costs, please contact us.

 You can apply for Teacher Pledge funding to assist with tuition costs.

 Upon graduating and obtaining licensure, you will be given hiring and job preference in one of UW-SET’s partner districts.

 You will also be given 2 years of induction support, delivered by the School of Education faculty and staff.
 Supports include but are not limited to professional development, participation in an online community of practice, teacher identity work, and site visits if needed.
 It is our goal that you have a successful transition from your residency to full time teaching.

 Professor in Rehabilitation and Special Education.
 UW-SET Principal Investigator, and Director of the Teacher Education Center

 Professor in Rehabilitation Psychology and Special Education, UW-SET Co-Principal Investigator

 Residency Partner Districts